-Christiana HÖRBIGER Award – promoting the international mobility of young scientists
+Award promoting the international mobility of young scientists

-Twice a year, the Rector of TU Wien presents the Christiana HÖRBIGER Award to the value of between EUR 1000 and EUR 10,000 to promote the international mobility of young scientists.
+Twice a year, the Rector of TU Wien presents the Christiana HÖRBIGER Award to the value of between EUR 1000 and a maximum of EUR 10,000 to promote the international mobility of young scientists.
 The grant is funded by Christiana Hörbiger.

-The intention of the donor, Frau Christiana Hörbiger, is that this grant should promote the mobility of young scientists by enabling them to attend scientifically relevant conferences and congresses, and to promote inter-university exchanges of young scientists.
+The donor’s aim is to promote the mobility of young scientists, more specifically by enabling them to attend scientifically relevant conferences and congresses, and to promote the inter-university exchange of young scientists.

 The award’s primary objective is to fund the costs incurred in the course of scientific work: travel costs, accommodation costs and conference costs.
 It does not, however, cover internet, mobile phone, living or insurance costs.
 A guaranteed 50% of the funds awarded go to women.

-The recipients of the grants are announced in the TU Wien Bulletins.
+The recipients of the grants are announced in the TU Wien newsletter.

 Grant recipients must be under the age of 35 at the time of the round of applications.